wzh99/IRL/README.md

 Replace later uses of compile-time constants with their corresponding values.
 It applies this transformation by symbolic execution of the function using both control flow graph and SSA value graph.
 Implementation at [`opt::sccp:SccpOpt`](src/opt/sccp.rs), example at [sccp.ir](test/sccp.ir).

+### Partial Redundancy Elimination

+Place each (binary) computation at its optimal position.
+GVN-PRE algorithm is adopted, which utilizes GVN as a subroutine to better handle expressions that may not be lexically equivalent.
+Implementation at [`opt::pre::PreOpt`](src/opt/pre.rs), example at [pre.ir](test/pre.ir).

 ### Dead Code Elimination

 Mark-sweep algorithm to find instructions that define unused variables.
 Can be used as a subroutine for other optimizations.
-It is implemented as a method of [`lang::func::Func`](src/lang/ssa.rs)
+It is implemented as a method of [`lang::func::Func`](src/lang/ssa.rs).

 Other optimizations will be added to this project successively.

+## Execution

+To be done.